awakecoding/awakecoding.com/content/posts/fix-crl-not-published-when-revocation-server-is-offline.md

  * CRL renewal may break if AD CS runs on a laptop with constrained resources
  * LDAP CRL distribution is the default, and only works for domain-joined machines
  * HTTP delta CRL distribution is broken with the default IIS configuration
- * HTTP CRLs are only checked if they are listed first inside the certificate

 ## Sporadic Problems